8-Week-Old Puppy Schedule: The Ultimate Guide to Training Your New Puppy

 • Have you put safety measures in place to ensure both dogs can remain calm and happy during their playdate?

-There’s a lot that goes into socializing a puppy to prevent behavioral issues with other dogs down the road.
 Because this is such an important topic, I want to share with you 3 videos from my Project Moses Video Diary so you can see first hand how I handled socialization with Moses during three different stages of his early life (I filmed the raising of my puppy, Moses, from 8 weeks to 1 year and created a video-diary course — these are just a few of the 70+ videos covering the important stages of his first year that you can access in my Puppy Coach program).

 Watch the progress of Moses and socialization in these 3 videos below, as he grows from 10 weeks to 8 months (in the Puppy Coach Video Diary, there are so many more videos in between these stages that show vital nuances in his training and development).